There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 The Atlas cedar is native to Morocco, and it, too, has a majestic shape that makes it ideal for parks and extensive gardens.

-Cedrus atlantica has an open pyramidal shape with large branches that grow up and out, some of which are large enough to compete with the main trunk.
+Cedrus atlantica has an open pyramidal shape with large branches that grow up and out, some large enough to compete with the main trunk.

 Adults produce “clouds of leaves,” which can weigh down lower branches.
 It can easily reach 115 feet (35 meters) in height and occasionally even higher.
 The trunk is large, with a diameter of up to 7 feet (2.1 meters).
 It appears to be taller and narrower than Lebanon cedar.